The iPhone 5s iOS 12.2 update is a milestone release and it could have a significant impact on your device’s performance.

-iOS 12.1.4 is a point update and it brings a short list of changes to Apple’s iPhone 5s.
-While most iPhone 5s users should download iOS 12.1.4 right now, some users might want to wait a few more days before making the move from iOS 12.1.3, iOS 12.1.2, iOS 12.1.1, iOS 12.1, iOS 12.0.1, iOS 12.0, or iOS 11.
+iOS 12.2 is a major update and it brings a long list of changes to Apple’s iPhone 5s.
+While most iPhone 5s users should download iOS 12.2 right now, some users might want to wait a few more days before making the move from iOS 12.1.4, iOS 12.1.3, iOS 12.1.2, iOS 12.1.1, iOS 12.1, iOS 12.0.1, iOS 12.0, or iOS 11.

-iOS 12.1.4 doesn’t have a long list of bug fixes, but some iPhone 5s users are already seeing performance gains.
-That said, the iOS 12.1.4 update could also cause problems on your device so you need to proceed with caution.
+iOS 12.2 brings several bug fixes and enhancements and some iPhone 5s users are already seeing performance gains.
+That said, some iPhone 5s users are running into problems so you need to proceed with caution.
 This is especially true if you’re running an older version of iOS.

-Our iPhone 5s iOS 12.1.4 walkthrough includes a quick look at the software’s performance in key areas like UI speed, battery life, and app performance.
+Our iPhone 5s iOS 12.2 walkthrough includes a quick look at the software’s performance in key areas like UI speed, battery life, and app performance.

-It’ll also take you through iPhone 5s iOS 12.1.4 problems, what you need to know about the iOS 12 downgrade, and some of the key changes from Apple’s latest upgrade.
+It’ll also take you through iPhone 5s iOS 12.2 problems, what you need to know about the iOS 12 downgrade, and some of the key changes from Apple’s latest upgrade.

-We’ll start with a look at the iPhone 5s iOS 12.1.4 update’s performance.
+We’ll start with a look at the iPhone 5s iOS 12.2 update’s performance.

-iPhone 5s iOS 12.1.4 Impressions & Performance
+iPhone 5s iOS 12.2 Impressions & Performance

 Many iPhone 5s users (us included) struggled with bugs and performance issues on iOS 11.
 Apple's final iOS 11 update, iOS 11.4.1, was far more stable than previous versions, but we still ran into problems on a regular basis.

 If you're moving from an older version of iOS, your download could be bigger and your installation could take much longer.
-The features from the updates you skipped are baked into your iOS 12.1.4 update.
+The features from the updates you skipped are baked into your iOS 12.2 update.

-For more on the iOS 12.1.4 download and installation process, please take a look at our guide.
+For more on the iOS 12.2 download and installation process, please take a look at our guide.

-iOS 12.1.4 still feels a lot faster than iOS 11 and it's about the same as iOS 12.1.3 was on our device.
+iOS 12.2 still feels a lot faster than iOS 11 and it's about the same as iOS 12.1.4 was on our device.
 That's a good thing.

 The heavy UI lag that tormented us on iOS 11 is gone though we've seen a little bit of choppiness when pulling up Control Center, Notifications, and when using the keyboard.